siliconmaze/react-passport-nativereader-sr/_nuggets.md

 # Nuggets

+Please read through, it is a guide for myself, and may provide useful.
+Please read it and don't just follow step by step as your requirement may be slightly different when you try.

 Once I had placed my code, I ran `npm init` in this repo to create the `package.json`

 ## NPM Install